-- num(molid): Returns the number of representations in the given molecule. - addrep(molid): Add a representation to the specified molecule. - delrep(molid, rep): Delete the specified rep from the given molecule. - modrep(molid, rep, style, sel, color, material): Modify the style, atom selection, color, and/or material for the specified molecule and representation.
+- num(molid): Returns the number of representations in the given molecule. - addrep(molid, style=None, color=None, selection=None, material=None): Add a representation to the specified molecule.
+If any of the optional keywords are specified as well, the new rep will have the specified properties.
+Note that these properties become the default for future calls to addrep, so that addrep(0, style='VDW'); addrep(0, color='Name') will create two reps, each with a style of 'VDW'. - delrep(molid, rep): Delete the specified rep from the given molecule. - modrep(molid, rep, style, sel, color, material): Modify the style, atom selection, color, and/or material for the specified molecule and representation.
 Any combination of the last four arguments may be specified, using positional or keyword arguments.

-modrep(0,0,color='name') # Color the first rep of molecule 0 by name.
+Returns success. - >>> modrep(0,0,color='name') # Color the first rep of molecule 0 by name.